mikaeloLombard/K-Lamar-0.0/README.md

 **Bugs:**

-If the "/" symbol is entered in the title entry, an error message is displayed.(We have the fix)
+When the "/" character is typed in title entry box, an error message is displayed.(We have the fix)

 ## License
 K-lamar is released under the MIT License